Top Tech Trends Collide As Data, Mobility, And Automotive Look To The Future

 2. CV2X expansion to 5G V2X reflects evolving capabilities of automotive 5G

 CV2X, which is the automotive industry shorthand for Cellular Vehicle to Everything, is the basic principle behind the connectivity layer of systems that tether vehicles to their environment using cellular technology.
+To see also : Extending software-defined microwave (SDM) communications and space by direct data sampling in Ka-band.
 It can typically be broken down into several key application-based segments: V2V (vehicle to vehicle), V2I (vehicle to infrastructure), V2P (vehicle to pedestrian), V2N (vehicle to network), V2C (vehicle to cloud), and V2D (vehicle to device), all of which leverage a range of frequencies, bands, and protocols uniquely suited to their respective use cases.

 As CV2X has already matured and expanded beyond the initial vision of cellular V2X, a new and more appropriate nomenclature has emerged to reference the evolving capabilities of the automotive 5G ecosystem that forms the layered wireless web of tomorrow’s V2X technologies: 5G V2X.
 As such, 5G V2X encompasses the totality of the 5G automotive connectivity layer that allows smart, connected vehicles to share data with other vehicles, pedestrians and VRUs (vulnerable road users), the infrastructure around them, ISPs, networks and carriers, cloud-to-vehicle services, as well as a multitude of devices and sensors.